 Complex Trauma meets Constellating Systems

 In 1990, I had my first experiences of the –only later named– Knowing Field (Albrecht Mahr, MD, ca 2000.)
 My bodyself was quite drawn to this phenomenon, and still is.
-The challenges, experienced in my very early life, wisely, insisted on finding a meaningful place for my very existence in the systemic underpinnings of my family of origin, their socio-historical trauma imprinting, and their generational and ancestral trauma load.
+The challenges, experienced in my very early life, wisely, insisted on finding a meaningful place for my existence in the systemic underpinnings of my family of origin, their socio-historical trauma imprinting, and their generational and ancestral trauma load.
+Wordless murmurings of visceral terror, and moonscape aloneness, gradually began to ease when I first had sought therapy in 1995.
+Constellating as a facilitator, around 2003, added to that ongoing shifting via re-membering erstwhile fragmented parts that began to cohere into meaningful narratives.
+My longterm relationship with the Field still yields answers to my quest and it surrounds my personal development faithfully.

-Gradually, wordless murmurings of visceral terror and moonscape aloneness, began to ease when first had sought therapy.
-Constellating as a facilitator, around 2003, added to that via re-membering erstwhile fragmented parts that began to emerge as meaningful narratives.
-Since then, my longterm relationship with the Field yielded answers to many quests.
-The Field continues to surround my personal development faithfully.
-For this writing it is far more important to highlight that I can unquestioningly lean into the Field’s reliable companionship, in and throughout every counselling and facilitation process.
-Meaning, I entrust myself and my change seekers to the wordless, yet tangibly present, wisdom of untold aeons.
+For this writing, however, it is more important to highlight that I unquestioningly lean into the Field’s reliable companionship, in and throughout every counselling and facilitation process with my change seekers.
+Meaning, I entrust myself and them to the wordless, yet tangibly presence of the wisdom of untold aeons.
 No less!

 No, this was not, nor is it still, a linear process.
 Albeit, a steady passion to learn more and to turn knowledge into skills accumulated in a relatively linear and integrating fashion.
 This passion is informed by the heritage of horrors perpetrated by my ancestral and collective forbears.
 It is informed by acknowledging the human-ness of the terrifyingly inhumane.
 At times, it is held by the tenacity to survive, passed on by above mentioned generations, when thriving is at odds.